David-Kyrat/Course-Description-Automation/howto.md

 - To convert a html generated output into pdf see `html_to_pdf`
 ---

+### Generating html with markdown based on pandoc templates

 - To fill the pandoc html template with the required info for a given course, fill an "empty" markdown file, with just the YAML header specifying each value to be filled.
 Make sure to exaclty match the parameter names